SergeyKev/EOSIO-Documentation/Resources.md

 This adds an ability to EOS.IO equivalent to a fee-market's ability to service extremely important message given a cost.
 The primary difference between this ability and other fee-market blockchains, is that the benefactor of the fee is a stakeholder who's incentive is increasing the blockchains value and not a miner/custodian whos incentive is to extract value from the blockchain.
+Additionally, it does not do so at the expense of other users who still retain their guaranteed minimum Bandwidth.

 #### Distributed Apps with Free Tiers

-A DApp that has a large amount of staked Bandwidth can delegate it as it sees fit.
-In some cases, it will delegate this excess capacity to some of the users of the DApp as part of a free tier of service.
-Unlike fee-market blockchains, where a DApp would have to pay and thereby co-sign transactions for an equivalent service, EOS.IO's delegation feature allows allows free-tier users of a DApp to transact efficiently and in parallel.
+A DApp can use funds from its own account to stake Bandwidth on its users accounts as part of a free tier of service.
+Unlike fee-market blockchains, where a DApp would have to pay fees directly and thereby co-sign transactions for an equivalent tier of service service, EOS.IO's mechanics allows free-tier users of a DApp to transact efficiently and in parallel.
+At no time, is the DApp at risk of user's absconding with the funds that back this free tier of usage.

 ## The Data Resource